-Taking on a more substantive talent management oversight role isn’t easy.
-It requires boards to strike a balance between acting strategically to ensure the strength of the company without stepping into the role of management.
-To maintain a healthy balance, directors should be exploring three levels of leadership in their organizations:
+Taking a more substantive role in talent management oversight isn’t easy.
+It requires boards to strike a balance between acting strategically to ensure the company’s strength, without stepping into the role of management.
+To maintain a healthy oversight balance, directors should be exploring three different levels of leadership in their organization:

-While day-to-day development responsibilities should remain with management, directors need to ensure their company’s approach to talent supports the company’s long-term objectives.
-When boards and management teams prioritize investing time and resources in human capital development throughout the organization, they are more likely to win the talent wars while becoming more agile, innovative and productive.
+Day-to-day talent development responsibilities, of course, remain with management.
+But directors can work to ensure their company’s approach to talent supports its long-term objectives.
+When boards and management teams prioritize investing time and resources in human capital development throughout the organization, they are more likely to win the talent wars while becoming more resilient, agile, and innovative.

 Download our paper for a deeper dive into the board’s role in talent management.
 Within the paper you will find: